KittNeKit/Fantasy-gourmets/README.md

 # Fantasy gourmets
-a project, that offers a rich collection of recipes for dishes from fantasy worlds.
+A project, that offers a rich collection of recipes for dishes from fantasy worlds.

 ## Description

-Do you think about site, where you can take recipe from some games and cook it in real life?
+Do you think about a site, where you can take a recipe from some games and cook it in real life?

-This your solution.
-Fantasy gourmets it's a site, where whoever with a chef account can create his own recipe from game and share it to other.
+This is your solution.
+Fantasy Gourmets is a site where whoever has a chef account can create his own recipe from the game and share it with others.
 ## Check it out!
 [Fantasy gourmets project deployed on Render](https://fantasy-gourmets.onrender.com)
 ## Installation